coderaiser/putout/README.md

 You can add `babel` to `plugins` section of `.putout.json` with `babel/` prefix.

-*You can disable rule, or use match in a similar, way* *Remember to omit `babel-plugin-` or `@babel/plugin`: putout will set it up for you :)*
+*You can disable rule, or use match in a similar way.*

+*Remember to omit `babel-plugin-` or `@babel/plugin`: putout will set it up for you :)*

 *Example*